-Get expert advice on window materials in Kalaeloa, HI.
-Call Fortress Exteriors for a free consultation!
+Save energy in Kalaeloa, HI.
+Call Fortress Exteriors for a free energy-efficient window consultation!

 In 1993, after the federal government listed Barbers Point for closure, the state legislature established the Barbers Point Naval Air Station Redevelopment Commission (BPNAS-RC) to guide the redevelopment of the former military facilities comprising John Rodgers airfield and 3,700 acres (15 km2) of land along the south shore of Oʻahu between the towns of ʻEwa, Kapolei, and Campbell Industrial Park.
 On July 1, 2002, the Hawaii Community Development Authority became the redevelopment authority for Kalaeloa.
 The former Naval Air Station runways and associated facilities are now Kalaeloa Airport.